mark-ruddy/catsploit/README.md

 # Catsploit
 Catsploit is an open-source modern exploitation framework inspired by [Metasploit](https://github.com/rapid7/metasploit-framework).

-The project will always be 100% open-source with no premium version, and is licensed under GPLv3.

 ## Install
 To install as a crate: `cargo install catsploit`